ncatlab/nlab-content/pages/2623.md

 The definition of the [[relative effective action]] $\mathcal{S}_{eff,\Lambda} \coloneqq \mathcal{S}_{eff,\Lambda, \infty}$ in def. \ref{EffectiveActionRelative}
 invokes a choice of [[UV regularization]] $\mathcal{S}_\infty$ (prop. \ref{UVRegularization}).
-While (by that proposition and the [[main theorem of perturbative renormalization]] this is guaranteed to exist, in practice one is after methods for constructing this without specifying it a priori.
+While (by that proposition and the [[main theorem of perturbative renormalization]] (theorem \ref{PerturbativeRenormalizationMainTheorem}) this is guaranteed to exist, in practice one is after methods for constructing this without specifying it a priori.

 But the collection [[relative effective actions]] $\mathcal{S}_{eff,\Lambda, \Lambda_0}$ for $\Lambda_0 \lt \infty$